Annamarie2019/ExampleDApps/README.md

 2. To run on testnet, fund `0xBa86A5719722B02a5D5e388999C25f3333c7A9fb` with aUSDC and replace local with testnet.

-`Send-token` is a transaction.
+`Send-token` is a simple send transaction.
 There is no smart contract to deploy.

 ## Conclusion